danielsaidi/SwiftPackageScripts/Sources/SwiftPackageScripts/Documentation.docc/SwiftPackageScripts.md

 The repository contains the following utility scripts:

-* `scripts/build.sh` - Run builds for all supported platforms.
+* `scripts/build.sh` - Run builds for all provided platforms.
-* `scripts/build_platform.sh` - Run builds for a certain platform.
 * `scripts/docc.sh` - Build DocC documentation for GitHub Pages.
 * `scripts/test.sh` - Run tests for all supported platforms.
 * `scripts/test_platform.sh` - Run tests for a certain platform.